-6. Amazon Prime Video
+7. Amazon Prime Video

 If you pay for Amazon Prime, you already have access to one of the best alternatives to cable available: Amazon Prime Video.
 But, even if you don’t need Prime shipping, you can also pay for the service on its own for about $9 per month.

 Like other streaming giants, you gain access to a giant library of content and original programming.
 As a bonus, if something you want isn’t on Prime but is available through Amazon, you may have the ability to rent it, including single television episodes.

 8. Premium Channel Online Subscriptions